vasmks/portfolio-code-temp/docs/custom_models.md

 ## Optional MA-Net masker

-`TorchManetMasker` is a ready-made adapter for the optional MA-Net/ResNet34 speech-bubble checkpoint (Segmentation Models PyTorch `MAnet`, `resnet34` encoder, one output class).
+`ManetBubbleMasker` is a ready-made adapter for the optional MA-Net/ResNet34 speech-bubble checkpoint (Segmentation Models PyTorch `MAnet`, `resnet34` encoder, one output class).
 The checkpoint is distributed separately and is not stored in Git or included in package data.
 Install the optional runtime: